How your benefit is calculated

 You will not be entitled to Housing Benefit or Council Tax Support if:

 - you have savings of over £16,000 in capital, unless you are also in receipt of the guaranteed element of state pension credit.

 The amount you receive will vary according to your income, capital and other people in the household.
 We will take into consideration their income and whether you or your family have any special circumstances such as illness or disability.

-You can obtain an estimate of what you could be entitled to by using an on-line benefit calculator.
+You can obtain an estimate of what you could be entitled to by using the Entitled To - Benefit calculator.

 We work out your benefit by comparing the money you get each week with your applicable amount.

 Your applicable amount is the minimum amount the government says you and your family need to live on each week.
 The applicable amount will be higher for some people, for example if you are disabled or if you are a one-parent family.

 If you receive Income Support, income based Jobseekers Allowance or the guaranteed credit element of Pension credits you will get the full amount of benefit after any deductions for non-dependants have been taken off.